lz20061213/ChaLearn2017/README.md

 # ChaLearn2017
-Code for ChaLearn 2017 competition
+Codes for ChaLearn 2017 competition